Bone Health title image

 The primary objective is to enhance bone mineral density (BMD) by ensuring an adequate supply of key minerals like calcium and magnesium.
 It also focuses on supporting the protein matrix, primarily collagen, which gives bones their resilience and flexibility.
 Furthermore, it aims to optimize the function of bone-building cells (osteoblasts) while managing the activity of bone-resorbing cells (osteoclasts).

-Ingredients: Vitamin D Calcium Magnesium Vitamin K Collagen Zinc Boron Manganese Vitamin C Copper Silicon Omega-3 Lysine Strontium
+Ingredients: Vitamin C Vitamin D Calcium Magnesium Vitamin K Collagen Zinc Boron Manganese Silicon Omega-3 Strontium Lysine Copper Glycine Vitamin B12 Vitamin B6 Potassium Folate Phosphorus Proline Curcumin Vitamin A Horsetail

 Highest effect